skupperproject/refdog/README.md

 #### `port`

-The port number of the server.
+The port number of the server listener.

 _Required_: Yes\
 _Type_: Integer